Chris Rock–Will Smith slapping incident: Comparisons with historic Academy incidents

 In a column for Glamour magazine, Jenny Singer contrasted the cases of Smith and French–Polish director Roman Polanski.
-Polanski has been a fugitive from American justice since 1978, after fleeing the country just hours before he was due to be sentenced for drugging and having sex with a thirteen-year-old girl.
+Polanski has been a fugitive from American justice since 1978, after fleeing the country just hours before he was due to be sentenced for drugging and raping a thirteen-year-old girl.
 Singer observed that the Academy did not expel Polanski until forty years later, in the wake of the MeToo movement; and that, until his expulsion, the acting fraternity in Hollywood enthusiastically supported the director, including a standing ovation at the 2003 ceremony upon winning Best Director for The Pianist (2002).
 By contrast, Smith was banned after only two weeks.

 Writing for The Guardian, Tayo Bero also described the treatment of Smith as "inequality in plain sight", and noted that the Academy took no action over the furor at the 1973 ceremony where John Wayne allegedly had to be restrained by six security guards to prevent him from assaulting Sacheen Littlefeather, an activist for Native American civil rights.
 However, a 2022 investigation found that Wayne's alleged behavior was an urban legend and had never happened.